MeetAntala45/DealPlus/README.md

-# 🛍️ DealPlus - A MERN Stack OLX Clone
+# 🛍️ DealPlus - Marketplace for Buyers and Sellers

 **DealPlus** is a full-featured MERN stack web application that replicates the core functionality of OLX, enabling users to buy and sell products online.
-Users can view products, filter them by category, upload their own listings with images, chat with sellers, and even bid on products.
+Users can view products, filter them by category, upload their own listings with images and even bid on products.

 ## 🚀 Features